-Feasting at Home is a whole food recipe blog celebrating all the fresh vibrant produce that surrounds us!
-My hope is that this website will be a useful resource to help inspire and show you how to create your own simple, healthy feasts at home and with others.
+Feasting at Home is a whole foods recipe blog celebrating the fresh vibrant produce that surrounds us!
+My hope is that this website will be a useful resource to inspire you to create your own simple healthy feasts at home and with others.

-Even though I had a vegetarian restaurant for 10 years and I often eat vegan during the week, I’m married to a wonderful carnivore, Brian.
-Often I’ll adapt our meals so he can have meat, and I often keep mine vegetarian- one meal, two ways.
+Even though I had a vegetarian restaurant for 10 years and often eat plant-based during the week, as a chef I want to try and experience everything.
+So I don’t like to label myself or create rules for myself.
+I’m also married to a wonderful carnivore, Brian.
+Sometimes I’ll adapt our meals so he can have meat, and keep mine vegetarian- one meal, two ways.

-When you start with ripe seasonal ingredients at their peak of flavor, they can be treated so simply in the kitchen.
+- When you start with ripe seasonal ingredients at their peak of flavor, they can be treated so simply in the kitchen.
 Not only will the end result taste better, but it’s also a beautiful way to embrace the seasons and cycles of the earth.
 A very grounding way of cooking and being in the world.
 (Tip: It is the one thing you can begin doing immediately that will elevate your cooking.)

 There are days like Sundays when some of us truly enjoy spending time in the kitchen while something slow roasts in the oven for hours – and you’ll find those recipes here too because they are nourishing on a soul level.
 Cooking, if we allow it, can center and ground us, and bring us back to ourselves.
 In this day and age, we need this.

 Even back when I was catering, after big stressful events on my days off when I felt totally exhausted, I would often find myself back in my home kitchen simply making a pot of soup or baking a loaf of bread.
 Cooking can be incredibly restorative and healing when we allow ourselves the time to be present.

 And for some, cooking is the one creative thing we get to do during the day.
 Soul-satisfying!
 My hope is that you experience this incredible joy for yourself.
 I like to think what we put into our bodies becomes a part of us.
 Not just the food itself, but the energy we put into the food.
 It can be such a loving thing… cooking.
-A place to start when the world feels as if it is crumbling around us.
+A grounding place to be when the world feels as if it is crumbling around us.

 “I have been following your blog and emails for many months now.
 Your pictures are inspiring, your recipes are DELICIOUS, and I don’t know what I’d do without you!
 I have two small kids, a crazy busy work schedule, and I rely on your recipes to feed my family – literally!
 I have used many different sites to inspire my cooking, but yours has been consistently the BEST.
 I just wanted to thank you – you keep me going!!”
 Christina